Skip to main content

 Client Credentials Grant

 Authenticate your application as itself, without a user.
-Perfect for server-to-server communication, cron jobs, or background workers.
+Use this for server-to-server communication, cron jobs, background workers, or AI agents.

 Request Parameters